kcocod/demo_repository_sccs/README.md

 # demo_repository_sccs
 This is my first repository, which I made at a workshop at SCCS.
 This is only made for practice.

 This line is added for practice as well, to prove that I can edit this in R Studio.
-Hi, insects are cool in the right places
+AHHAHAHHAHAHAHAHHAHAHH Hi, insects are cool in the right places